ivishalgandhi/techdocs/docs/productivity/mkdocs-material-customization.md

 1. Make sure the theme override is correctly set up
 2. Check if CSS specificity is sufficient (add `!important` if needed)
 3. Restart the MkDocs server to ensure changes are applied

+### GitLab Edit Links Not Working

+1. Verify your `edit_uri` path is correct and points to the right branch
+2. Ensure your repository permissions allow editing
+3. Check that the document path in your repository matches the documentation structure